-I am applying to enter the nursing program at XXXX because I believe it provides the most acceptable multi-faceted program in nursing for learning how to meet patients' diverse mental, physical, spiritual, and emotional needs.
+I am applying to enter the nursing program at XXXX because it provides the most sophisticated multi-faceted program in nursing for learning how to meet patients' diverse mental, physical, spiritual, and emotional needs.

 I grew up in a tiny village deep in the interior of Yemen.
 Although I was only eight years old when we left there, I still remember the delightful smell of a special stew my mother made from mutton.
 I remember the goats bleating and roosters crowing first thing in the morning.
 Everybody knew everybody.
 Now, I live in Coney Island, a long way from the old country.
 Yemen is an impoverished country where many people make less than $150 a month.
 According to a recent article in the Yemen Times, an epidemic of dengue rages among the people there.
 I know that my background coming from Yemen and being able to speak Arabic and English will help me better serve the diverse patient population in New York.

 My best memories are of growing up with lovely and helpful brothers, sisters, and parents.
 Some of my difficult memories are seeing the suffering and poverty in some regions of Brooklyn.
 Also, New York is a big city where hardly anybody knows anybody.
 It is easy for foreigners who come here to feel lonely and displaced.
 I know how they think because that is how my family and I felt after coming here.
 Going to public schools in Brooklyn was difficult because of the language and cultural barriers.
 However, the trying times I had growing up in a strange country will help me empathize with many patients from diverse backgrounds and help them feel that someone else understands what they are going through.